 There’s a few ways to play this … some thoughts:

 Taking high value, undesirable work (difficult-to-reproduce bugs, client escalations, etc.).
 Those issues keep you connected with details, and identifies difficult things to mentor the team on.

 Architecture and high-level software design for the team.
-Something I found works well is scaffolding new capabilities, and being involved in that first week .. but letting the team fill in the blanks, iterate.
+Something I found works well is scaffolding new capabilities, and being involved in that first week .. but letting the team fill in the blanks and iterate.

-Technical documentation becomes more important as you’re more exposed to stakeholders, other teams, etc. Docs influence more of the organization than your dev output does.
+Technical documentation becomes more important as you’re more exposed to stakeholders, other teams, etc. Docs can influence more of the organization than your dev work does.